Select lighter weight card stock or heavier weight

 of the still-loose pleating, then . . .

-. . . cinch the threading yarns tight (with a single
+. . . cinch the threading yarns tight (with a singleoverhand knot to keep the yarn from tearing through

 perforations or threading holes), then secure with